flaf/miscellaneous/shared/promox-5.2-ceph-luminous-conf.md

 # Fio bench on a VM which uses the Ceph storage

 I have installed a little VM, a little Debian Stretch with 512MB RAM and a virtual 32GB disk with the driver VirtIO.
-In the VM, I have made exactly the same fio bench as above and **I have ~ 362 iops**:
+In the VM, I have made exactly the same fio bench as above and **I obtain ~ 362 iops**:

 ```sh
 ~$ sudo fio --bs=4k --size=4G --numjobs=3 --time_based --runtime=40 --group_reporting --name myjob \